Versus an uninsulated reference house.

 Thermal insulation, applied like paint

 Buildings are responsible for approximately 37% of global energy-related CO₂ emissions - 28% operational, 11% embodied (IEA, 2023).
-Embodied carbon covers the total CO₂-equivalent released across the manufacture, transport, installation, maintenance and end-of-life disposal of building materials - a category that operational energy efficiency programmes do not address.
+Embodied carbon covers the total CO₂-equivalent released across the manufacture, transport, installation, maintenance and end-of-life disposal of building materials - a category that operational energy efficiency programmes, and most building energy certificates, do not address.
 As building energy standards tighten and operational carbon falls, the embodied share rises proportionally: for new buildings, half of future CO₂ emissions will come from embodied carbon, half from operations (Dodge World Green Building Trends Report, 2021).
+The share is highest precisely where operational demand has already been minimised.

 The regulatory framework has formalised this relationship.
 The EU Taxonomy and the Magyar Nemzeti Bank (MNB) green financing programme treat Life Cycle Assessment (LCA) and Global Warming Potential (GWP) calculation as mandatory requirements; Environmental Product Declaration (EPD)-based embodied carbon data is increasingly a condition of project financing.
-Meanwhile, the built environment's most pressing embodied carbon challenge lies in the existing stock: two-thirds of the 2050 European building stock has already been built, and the annual energy renovation rate remains below 1% of the stock.
-The EU Renovation Wave programme aims to double that rate - but a technological and economic gap persists between policy ambition and deliverable retrofit solutions.
+The most pressing embodied carbon challenge lies in the existing stock: two-thirds of the 2050 European building stock has already been built, and the annual renovation rate remains below 1%.
+The EU Renovation Wave programme aims to double that rate - but a technological and economic gap persists between policy ambition and deliverable solutions.

-GWR NANO INSULATION® is designed for the retrofit constraints of the existing building stock.
-Its liquid application, 1 mm working thickness and no-scaffold delivery involve significantly less material input than conventional EPS-based insulation systems, and allow a standard residential building to be fully coated in 3 working days.
-The TÜV SÜD-verified 43% annual energy saving reduces the building's operational carbon - reproducible performance verified by accredited laboratory data.
+GWR NANO INSULATION® is a building insulation solution designed for the energy retrofit and renovation constraints of the existing building stock.
+Its liquid application, 1 mm dry-film working thickness and typically scaffold-free delivery involve significantly less material input than conventional EPS-based insulation systems.
+The TÜV SÜD-verified 43% annual energy saving directly improves the building's energy efficiency and reduces its operational carbon - reproducible performance, verified by accredited laboratory testing under the EN ISO/IEC 17025 framework.
+Against a 10 cm EPS-insulated reference house the same testing recorded 32% in summer and 9.5% in winter.

 Cost-effective solution